More than 250 dead in Colombia mudslides

 - President says at least 254 people have died

-(CNN)There are no more people officially missing after mudslides in Colombia that killed at least 254, the country's president said on Twitter Sunday.
+(CNN)There are no more people officially missing after mudslides in Colombia killed at least 254, the country's president said Sunday.

-Torrential rains Friday night caused three rivers surrounding the southern Colombian city of Mocoa to overflow -- sending a torrent of mud and debris surging through the city.
+Torrential rains Friday night caused three rivers surrounding the southern city of Mocoa to overflow -- sending a torrent of mud and debris surging through the city.

 President Juan Manuel Santos said 170 victims had been identified.